How To Identify and Relieve Stress in Cats

 If you would like to download this resource please click on the green button.

 Modern-day life can create a stressed out cat, but they are very good at hiding this.
 Cats are predators that don’t like to show weakness, so they do their best to avoid displaying physical or emotional distress.
 Often, we only realize our pet is stressed when she develops extreme behaviors or becomes sick, as—just as in humans—stress can be an important contributor or a trigger for some serious diseases.
 However, if we know what to look for, we can recognize stress in cats before issues arise, and we can therefore prevent problems from occurring.

 How to tell if a cat is stressed?
 There are many signs both behaviorally and physically.

-– Cat hiding, reduced physical activity or increased time spent resting, and/or sleeping
+- Reduced physical activity or increased time spent resting, sleeping, or hiding

 - Increased time spent eating